 There are a few telltale signs that you are becoming more of an adult: you spend your weekend mornings at Home Depot and doing what I like to call "yard work cardio", you sit out Friday night bar hopping in favor of Netflix and wine, and you start bringing new moms (who are also your friends!) food.

-One of our great friends had a baby a few weeks ago and I was so excited to use the whole "we'll bring food" gig as an excuse to meet the newest member of their family and hang out with them at the same time (read: ask all the questions about labor and parenthood).
+One of our dear friends had a baby a few weeks ago and I was so excited to use the whole "we'll bring food" gig as an excuse to meet the newest member of their family and hang out with them at the same time (read: ask all the questions about labor and parenthood).
 My dilemma was what the heck to make.
-I thought about what I would want if I was going nonstop and sleep deprived - most likely comfort food, something like bubbly mac and cheese.
-But I also wanted to make it plant-heavy because I feel like new moms are kind of like superheroes and need extra nutrients to fuel things like breastfeeding and staying awake for so many hours straight.
+I thought about what I would want if I was working nonstop and sleep deprived - most likely comfort food.
+But I also wanted to make something plant-heavy because I feel like new moms are kind of like superheroes and need extra nutrients to fuel things like breastfeeding and staying awake for so many hours straight.
 Most importantly I wanted it to be really delicious and satisfying.

 I decided to poll a few mom friends to get their opinion and thought it would be fun to write a recipe roundup post to add on to what they said.
 This way, the next time you want to bring a meal to some new parents, you can come here and rest assured knowing that these suggestions are all mom-approved and awesome.

 I appreciated fresh food after some take-out and frozen stuff.
 So things to make a big salad and some type of casserole or lasagna.
 And something sweet.

 Something they can bake or freeze depending on when they want it.
 Also something that makes good leftovers.
 One of my favorites is enchiladas with all the toppings bagged on the side, along with directions to heat or freeze.
 I don't cook it, it's nicer I think to let them decide since who knows what their day/night looks like.